Turning Tabular Foundation Models into Graph Foundation Models: Background

-Handling the structure is relatively easier, as graph neural networks are particularly well-suited for this task, and they are inherently capable of processing arbitrary graph structures.
-Consequently, many GFMs simply adopt GNNs as their backbone to handle graph structure \citep{GCOPE, TsGnn, SAMGPT, MDGFM}.
-In addition to GNN-based approaches, some methods use matrix decomposition techniques such as SVD applied to graph-derived matrices (for example, the normalized adjacency matrix or the sum of its powers), to encode structural information \citep{OpenGraph}.
+\paragraph{Handling structure} Handling the structure is more straightforward, as graph neural networks are well-suited for this task, and they are inherently capable of processing arbitrary graph structures.
+Consequently, many GFMs simply adopt GNNs as their backbone to handle graph structure \citep{GCOPE, TSGNN}.
+In addition to GNN-based approaches, some methods apply matrix decomposition techniques like SVD to graph-derived matrices (for example, the normalized adjacency matrix or the sum of its powers), to encode structural information \citep{OpenGraph}.
 However, while GNNs can in principle operate on any graph, their performance may still be limited due to varying graph structures.
 To address this, some works implement additional mechanisms specifically designed to handle structural differences \citep{SAMGPT, MDGFM}.

-\subsection{Limitations of Existing GFMs}
+\subsection{Limitations of existing GFMs}